Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/Propagation1d.md

 Move now into the Meshalyzer-compatible output folder

 ```

-#!sh
 cd output
 ```

 Launch Meshalyzer with

 ```
 <path_to_meshalyzer>/meshalyzer 1dResults_mesh
 ```

 and visualise the results by loading the `1dResults_V.dat` file.

-There are more details on visualising your results at ChasteGuides/VisualisationGuides.
+There are more details on visualising your results at [ChasteGuides/VisualisationGuides](/docs/user-guides/visualisation-guides/).

 ### Understanding the XML parameters file